Yars' Revenge: Development

 Yars' Revenge was the first game designed by Howard Scott Warshaw for Atari, Inc.

 Prior to working at Atari, Warshaw worked for Hewlett-Packard (HP) working in their networking software department.
 He found the work environment dull, and heard about Atari from a co-worker, understanding it as a place "where the kind of crazy stuff that [Warshaw] would do at HP would be a common occurrence".
 Initially, Warshaw was also more interested in the company for its available technology than for developing video games as he was not that involved in gaming prior, as he was excited by the idea of Atari doing real-time control programming.

 After interviewing and receiving a job at the company, he opted to work on what he described their most primitive technology and was tasked to work on a port of the arcade game Star Castle (1980) by Cinematronics for the Atari VCS.
 Warshaw told his supervisor Dennis Koble that the arcade game could not be made properly for the system, and suggested to make a game that would rearrange the basic gameplay and dynamics of Star Castle.
 This led to Warshaw making Yars' Revenge which eventually was developed under the name Time Freeze.

 The game took nine months to develop.
 Warshaw focused on the project's graphics and animation, wanting every object in the game to be animated.
 The first thing he created for the game was an animated character.
 This character had elements like arms flickering back and forth, making the playable character resemble a fly.
 He also made several graphics symmetrical to save space on the cartridge.
 Warshaw had a love of film, and particularly enjoyed science fiction films and said that that led him to also focus on how sound effects could affect gameplay.
 He said, "Most games had bleeps.
 The occasional event would happen and you would get some audio feedback.
 I wanted sound to create mood, foreshadow events and build tension," and tried to use sound to give the game a bigger impression.
 The Ion Zone was initially designed as a visual effect, but then incorporated into gameplay.
 The visuals of the zone are generated by randomized data pulled from grabbing bytes of code and displayed on the screen creating the glittering colorful effect.
 After achieving what he wanted from the visuals, he found it unsatisfactory as a game and began taking feedback from others leading him to make a game that he described as "suddenly, really good".

 Yars' Revenge went through months of playtesting.
 Atari's Director of Game Development, Steven Wright had it play tested alongside Missile Command (1981) for the Atari VCS.
 These play tests consisted of having over a hundred people playing the game and rating it afterwards.
 According to Warshaw, Wright said the game had "long-term playability concerns" and was continuously relisted for play testing.
-Warshaw responded that he was upset that the game was continuously retested, noting it received positive reviews, particularly from women gamers.
+Warshaw responded that he was upset that the game was continuously retested, noting it received positive reviews, particularly from female gamers.